jbampton/ruby-strip/README.md

 You can use the RubyInstaller for Windows - http://rubyinstaller.org/ to install Ruby.

-After you have installed Ruby try out the next three commands:
+After you have installed Ruby try out the next two commands:

 ###ruby -v